fauna/fauna-python/README.rst

 Timeouts
 --------

 There are a few different timeout settings that can be configured; each comes with a default setting.
-We recommend that most applications simply stick to the defaults.
+We recommend that most applications use the defaults.

 Query Timeout
 -------------

-The query timeout is the time, as datetime.timedelta, that Fauna will spend executing your query before aborting with a 503 Timeout error.
-If a query timeout occurs, the driver will throw an instance of `ServiceTimeoutError`.
+The query timeout is the time, as ``datetime.timedelta``, that Fauna will spend executing your query before aborting with a ``QueryTimeoutError``.

 The query timeout can be set using the ``query_timeout`` option.
 The default value if you do not provide one is ``DefaultClientBufferTimeout`` (5 seconds).